 This is the process of thinking about our thoughts and reacting to your environment on autopilot.
 You can make more informed decisions by observing your thoughts, feelings and sensing your experiences.
 Improved metacognition can help you be less impulsive and susceptible to cognitive dissonance.

 Central to the concept of meditation is the practice of focus.
 The benefit of mindfulness is that heightened attention helps you avoid the obvious distractions and counterproductive tasks.
 You can approach your work and your day with greater clarity.
+Mindfulness helps you stay focused on the present, instead of dwelling on past frustrations or traumas.

 When we increase awareness of our experiences, we become better listeners and observers.
 We invite deeper insights about the present circumstances without opening ourselves to self-judgment or solutions that merely validate our preconceived opinions.
 Curiosity without judgment helps us create a healthy distance with asking, why?